frePPLe/frepple/doc/user-guide/modeling-wizard/manufacturing-bom/operation-materials.rst

 The Operation Materials table defines what item(s) an operation is consuming and producing.

-If an operation Op is consuming 2 units of part A and 1 unit of part B to produce 1 unit of part C, then this table should contain three records:
+If an operation Op is consuming 2 units of part A and 1 unit of part B to produce 3 units of part C, then this table should contain three records:

 =========    ========      ====      =====